-The average price of homes sold in May 2021 was $596,004, a significant gain of 43.7% from May 2020.
+The average price of homes sold in August 2021 was $577,101, increasing by 19.4% from August 2020.

-The more comprehensive year-to-date average price was $582,349, an advance of 37.7% from the first five months of 2020.
+The more comprehensive year-to-date average price was $574,721, a gain of 29.5% from the first eight months of 2020.

-The dollar value of all home sales in May 2021 was $299.8 million, more than double the levels from a year earlier, increasing 142.6% from the same month in 2020.
-This was also a new record for the month of May.
+The dollar value of all home sales in August 2021 was $182.9 million, down sharply by 15.4% from the same month in 2020.

-Active residential listings numbered 515 units on the market at the end of May, a big decline of 35.9% from the end of May 2020.
-Active listings haven't been this low in the month of May in more than three decades.
+Active residential listings numbered 368 units on the market at the end of August, a big decline of 42.9% from the end of August 2020.
+Active listings haven't been this low in the month of August in more than three decades.

-Active listings were 48.7% below the five-year average and 68.7% below the 10-year average for the month of May.
+Active listings were 57.9% below the five-year average and 74.9% below the 10-year average for the month of August.

-Months of inventory numbered 1 at the end of May 2021, down from the 2.7 months recorded at the end of May 2020 and below the long-run average of 3.7 months for this time of year.
+Months of inventory numbered 1.2 at the end of August 2021, down from the 1.4 months recorded at the end of August 2020 and below the long-run average of 4.7 months for this time of year.
 The number of months of inventory is the number of months it would take to sell current inventories at the current rate of sales activity.